headbase-app/headbase/docs/self-hosting/index.md

 docker pull ghcr.io/headbase-app/server
 ```

-You can then run that image, however remember:
+You can then run the image, however remember:
 - You must supply all environment variables as defined in `packages/server/.env.example`.
 - You will need to expose the port which matches the `PORT` environment variable you define, for example `-p 8080:8080`.